 Intra-oral radiology (x-rays): Whilst in many cases the visible crown of the tooth may appear normal, x-rays can reveal problems with the root below.
 Once all of the teeth have been x-rayed, our vet will review them and decide on what treatment is required for each tooth.

 Scaling: Scaling is the process where the tartar is removed from the teeth.
 Tartar is produced by bacteria that live on the teeth.
 Tartar causes inflammation of the gums (gingivitis).
 This leads to recession of the gums, exposure of the tooth roots and eventually loss of the tooth.
 Just like with humans, we remove tartar with a combination of an ultrasonic scaler and hand-scaling.
 Removal of tartar is vital for oral health – and has the added bonus of helping tackle bad breath.

 Charting: The combination of radiology and periodontal probing allows us to accurately diagnose any problems with the teeth and formulate a treatment plan.

-Contacting you to discuss the treatment plan and estimated costs: If you would like to be contacted prior to treatment being undertaken i.e teeth extraction we need to be able to get hold of you during the procedure to discuss what we have found, what treatment is required and what costs are associated with this treatment if this is more than we have estimated.
+Contacting you to discuss the treatment plan and estimated costs: If you would like to be contacted prior to treatment being undertaken i.e teeth extraction we need to be able to get hold of you during the procedure to discuss next steps and associated costs if this is more than we have estimated.

 -If no extractions are required, the teeth will be polished and the mouth is flushed with an antiseptic oral rinse.